-- On September 20, 21 states sued to block enforcement of the rules as to state workers. - They argue, among other things: - The new rules meddle with how states pay employees and, by increasing costs, could force cuts in state services. - The salary threshold ignores the language of the law and what employees actually do. - The automatic escalator ignores economic realities and could lead to cuts.
+- On September 20, 21 states sued to block enforcement of the rules as to state workers. - Business groups, including ASAE, have also filed suit to block the rule from taking effect on Dec.
+1. - Attorneys general for the states and the business groups have both requested an expedited summary judgment that would vacate the rule before it takes effect. - The states argue, among other things: - The new rules meddle with how states pay employees and, by increasing costs, could force cuts in state services. - The salary threshold ignores the language of the law and what employees actually do. - The automatic escalator ignores economic realities and could lead to cuts.